-I first came to yoga as a student and then over twenty five years ago discovered Iyengar yoga through my mother and under the guidance of my first teachers, Ursula Schoonraad, John Shirbon and John Claxton, all who have inspired me individually.
+I first came to yoga as a student and then over twenty five years ago discovered Iyengar yoga through my mother and under the guidance of my first teachers, Ursula Schoonraad, John Shirbon and John Claxton, all who inspired me individually.

 I worked in international policy juggling work and travel with my young family; it was yoga which helped keep the balance.
 I left my job and began teacher training which deepened my own practice and, once qualified, I began to help others discover themselves through yoga.
 I am indebted to my initial teacher trainers, Ursula and Sheila Haswell, and have never looked back.

-Since qualifying in 2009, I have continued regular classes with senior teachers Julie Hodges and Sheila Haswell; their wisdom, patience and in depth teaching have been all inspiring and they continue to provide invaluable guidance in deepening my own practice and further training, having gained the Intermediate Junior level 3 in 2019.
+Since qualifying in 2009, I have continued regular classes with senior teachers Julie Hodges and Sheila Haswell; their wisdom, patience and in depth teaching have been all inspiring and they continue to provide invaluable guidance in deepening my own practice and further training, and am now a Level 3 teacher.

 I am fortunate to regularly attend workshops, professional development days and conventions across the UK led by senior teachers, including teachers from India.
 These have included Geeta and Abhijata Iyengar and those who worked closely with them and Mr Iyengar: Navaz Kamdin, Zubin Zarthoshtimanesh, Raya Uma Dutta and Uday Bhosale, the latter who I regularly continue to learn from online.

 I feel privileged to have been taught by Geeta, Prashant and Abhijata Iyengar in Pune during the Centenary celebrations of Mr Iyengar’s birth and to have received Geeta’s devoted teaching and wisdom a few days before her death.